Marousia Vahramian: Recognition and legacy

 Her six‑decade career was highlighted in the 2005 Raffi Calendar, which reproduced twelve oil paintings and a short biographical note labelled "Iranian Painter Mrs Marousia Vahramian".
 Vahramian has been noted within Iranian–Armenian cultural histories for integrating visual arts, music and theatre in regional artistic life.

-Marousia Vahramian was a versatile and prolific artist.
+Marousia Vahramian was a versatile artist.
 Her painting Our Balcony depicts the balcony designed by her husband Grigor Vahramian Gasparbeg supported by Corinthian columns adorned by climbing plants at the base of the columns and a fusion of white roses on the left.
 This was painted in 2006 when she was 85 years old.

 Marousia's passion for art never left her and she continued painting until her death.
 Not being dictated by patrons or by financial rewards, gave her the freedom to immerse herself in her art.
 The artist's keen eye for beauty and the appreciation for nature that so captivated her soul all her life is especially evident in her still lifes where she brings up the beauty of the flowers-notably lilacs, roses and chrysanthemums.

 Marousia has left a rich legacy of artwork that includes engravings, drawings, intricate filigrees and paintings.
 These works span over seven decades.